-A member of the World Organization of the Scout Movement, the Boy Scouts of America was incorporated on February 8, 1910, by W.D.
-Boyce.
-Through the BSA’s International Department, American Scouts and international Scouts are provided a common visource of programs, funding, and training that increases and enhances their experience in the brotherhood of Scouting.
+A member of the World Organization of the Scout Movement, the Boy Scouts of America through the International Department, American Scouts and international Scouts are provided a common visource of programs, funding, and training that increases and enhances their experience in the brotherhood of Scouting.

 Periodically, there will be opportunities to participate in Scouting on a global scale.
 Scouting organizations from other countries hold national Jamborees in their own country and every four years Scouting holds a World Jamboree.
 Information on upcoming international Scouting events are listed below.

 What’s a moot?
 A Scout Moot is an international gathering of Scouts aged 18–25.
 In the BSA, it applies to young Boy Scout leaders, as well as Venture Scouts and leaders in that age range.
 Adults over the age of 25 can apply for the International Service Team (IST).
 The National BSA’s goal is to send a contingent of 50 participants and 25 IST members.
 More information is available on the International page of the National BSA’s website.